LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 ⚠️ MECHANICAL HAZARD: The drum in a front-load washer is extremely heavy.
 Ensure you have adequate support equipment, including a floor jack rated for at least 300 pounds and appropriate jack stands.
 Never work under the washer without proper support.

-⚠️ WATER HAZARD: Residual water may be present in the tub and drain system.
+⚠️ WATER HAZARD: Residual water may still be present in the tub and drain system.
 Have towels and a drain bucket ready.
 A siphon pump or wet/dry vacuum will help remove trapped water before disassembly.

 Symptoms of Failed Spider Arm or Drum Bearing on WM9000HVA